Come on over and learn how to make DIY Cottage Ornaments for your cottage Christmas decor. Pretty Christmas ornaments you’ll love! Shop This Post

 I had so many Christmas crafts and DIYs that I wasn’t able to share so I decided to do a fun Christmas in July this year and share some of those now.
 Hopefully this will give you all enough time to dream up all of your Christmas crafts, gather supplies, and start creating in November!

-Today I’m sharing four different Christmas ornaments that I made last year!
+Today I’m sharing four different DIY Cottage Ornaments that I made last year!
 I decided to add a soft blue into my Christmas decor, and with the twins I knew I needed to use non breakable ornaments.
 So I decorated my tree with a bunch of ribbon and homemade ornaments last year.
 AND IT WAS SO PRETTY!
 Probably my favorite tree to date!
 I absolutely love decorating Christmas trees and in my former corporate career, I decorated a lot of them!

 I put a video tutorial together for you, and you can watch that down below!
 I’ll also create a cliff notes version that you can reference.
 If you have any questions, please leave me a comment or shoot me a message.
 I’m more than happy to help!